streamethorg/video-frame/README.md

 - Livepeer.js (https://docs.livepeer.org/kit/player/Root)

 This specification aims to standardize the integration and rendering of video content within Farcaster Frames, ensuring a consistent and accessible experience across platforms.

+## Examples:

+index.html (https://streamethorg.github.io/video-frame/frame.html) outlines how a video frame should be implemented. frame.html (https://streamethorg.github.io/video-frame) outlines how a video frame should be rendered.
+Ofcourse, this is a quick demo implementation, fetch requests should be proxied on a server.